Jayen Cuttaree: Controversies

+2001 closing down of Economic Crime Office (ECO) to avoid investigation

-Indira Manrakhan, the former director of ECO, explained how she received information about the suspicious transaction involving Jayen Cuttaree in the Air Mauritius secret fund scandal.
-She believed there were reasonable grounds for an investigation on Jayen Cuttaree.
-However, the MSM-MMM government intervened by closing down ECO which was subsequently replaced by a weakened Independent Commission Against Corruption (ICAC).
+Indira Manrakhan, the former director of ECO, explained how she received information that led her to believe there were reasonable grounds for an investigation on Jayen Cuttaree, who was in the running as future MMM President of the Republic.
+ECO suspected that Cuttaree had assisted Harry Tirvengadum to illegally annex State Land next to his Floreal property.
+However, the MSM-MMM government intervened by closing down ECO, which was replaced by the Independent Commission Against Corruption (ICAC).
+At the time of its closure, ECO was investigating other Mauritian politicians under similar suspicions.